 The Geneva School offers tuition assistance to families with students in grades K–12 (students entering K4 and international students are not eligible for tuition assistance).

-The Geneva School utilizes the online service of Financial Aid for School Tuition (FAST) to help determine how much assistance the school will provide to families.
-In addition, TGS also accepts the Florida Tax Credit Scholarship (FTC) and the Gardiner Scholarship (PLSA) administered by Step Up For Students (students must meet Geneva’s admission requirements and be accepted).
+The Geneva School utilizes the online service of FACTS Grant & Aid Assessment to help determine how much assistance the school will provide to families.
+In addition, TGS also accepts the Florida Tax Credit Scholarship (FTC), the Florida Empowerment Scholarship (FES), and the Gardiner Scholarship (PLSA) administered by Step Up For Students (students must meet Geneva’s admission requirements and be accepted).
 A family may submit an application to more than one organization.
 Parents are responsible for any amount not covered by scholarship and/or tuition assistance.
 Please see the explanations below for information about each agency.
-The Geneva School does not accept the MacKay scholarship.
+The Geneva School does not accept the McKay scholarship.

 If a family has already enrolled and the deadlines outlined below are missed or they decide not to apply for tuition assistance, full tuition is required to be paid (less any tuition assistance awarded) whether or not a student attends for all, part, or non of the school year.